Honeycomb Cake Recipe – Babka Nyagre

 Combine dry with oil: In a large mixing bowl mix 2 cups flour, 1 1/2 cups sugar, 1 1/2 tbsp baking soda and 1 cups oil with a mixer until the mixture is well mixed and the flour's coated with oil, about 1-2 minutes.

-Add the wet: Now add the buttermilk and milk gradually, whisking after each addition to prevent the batter from forming clumps.
+Add the wet: Now add the 1 cup of buttermilk and 2 ¼ cups milk gradually, whisking after each addition to prevent the batter from forming clumps.
 Lastly, whisk in the 2 tbsp of vodka.
 If you added the liquids too fast and the batter looks clumpy, you can pass it through a sieve to remove the clumps.

 Whip eggs: In a bowl whip together 10 eggs until light and foamy, about 5 minutes.
 Then add the whipped eggs to the rest of the batter, mixing it in thoroughly.